28 Incredible Borneo Animals and best places to see Borneo wildlife

 Pushed by the encroaching oil palm plantations, the animals are trapped in the narrow stretch of forest on the river bank.
 If more land is cleared, we will lose this wildlife haven for good.
 But for now, the wildlife is safe.

 The visits to Kinabatangan revolve around the river cruises.
-There are early morning, late afternoon and night-time cruises.
+There are early morning, late afternoon, and night cruises.
 The morning and afternoon cruises are perfect for birds and primates.

 If you are not the jungle trodding type but still want to see Asia’s most Endangered Great Apes, you can visit them in the semi-wild setting of a rehabilitation centre.